 There are several simple lifestyle changes that you can make to improve your health and help you sleep better.

 In addition to exercise, a healthy, well-balanced diet can also help you manage your weight and sleep better.
-There are some superfoods in particular that can promote better sleep habits, such as broccoli, seafood, pumpkin, nuts, beans, sauerkraut, kale, berries, chia seeds, avocados and oats.
+Some superfoods, in particular, can promote better sleep habits, such as broccoli, seafood, pumpkin, nuts, beans, sauerkraut, kale, berries, chia seeds, avocados and oats.
 A cup of chamomile tea before bed can also provide positive dietary impacts while soothing the body and mind for bed.

 By integrating healthier foods into your diet, you can promote better health and help your body better regulate its hormones.
 As a result, you also lower your risk of diabetes.

 Weight gain and diabetes can increase your risk of developing sleep apnea.
 It is a condition where you continually stop breathing in your sleep, also showing itself in symptoms like snoring, dry mouth, headaches and insomnia.
 You may wake up frequently gasping for air because it is a condition that affects your ability to breathe normally in your sleep.

-A continuous positive airway pressure (CPAP) machine has proven very helpful not only to those with sleep apnea but also those with diabetes.
-In improving sleep quality, these machines have also been shown to boost glucose levels, thereby improving blood sugar levels and reducing your chances of diabetes.
+Some studies have shown that continuous positive airway pressure (CPAP) machines can be helpful not only to those with sleep apnea but also to people with diabetes.
+By increasing sleep quality, these machines have also been shown to improve glucose levels, thereby improving blood sugar levels and reducing your chances of diabetes.
 More research is needed about the effect of CPAP in diabetes, but the results so far seem promising as another way to help control glucose levels.

 Sleep meds, as prescribed